 As the world's most visible campaign to inspire organ, eye and tissue donation, the Donate Life Rose Parade® float inspires viewers to save and heal lives through organ, eye and tissue transplantation.
 Register today to become an organ, eye or tissue donor by visiting www.DonateLife.net.

-Since 2006, The American Association of Tissue Banks (AATB) has shared the importance of tissue donation with the world through our participation as a Donate Life Rose Parade float sponsor.
-For the last 15 years, AATB has honored tissue recipients whose lives have been transformed and who can now enjoy a better quality of life after receiving the gift of a donor's tissue.
+Since 2004, The American Association of Tissue Banks (AATB) has shared the importance of tissue donation with the world through our participation as a Donate Life Rose Parade float sponsor.
+For over 15 years, AATB has honored tissue recipients whose lives have been transformed and who can now enjoy a better quality of life after receiving the gift of a donor's tissue.